Vertex Representations for Yangians of Kac-Moody algebras: The Yangian of g

 In addition, $\mfs$ is always an extension of the current algebra $\mfg^\prime[t]$.
 Indeed, if $\{x_i^\pm,h_i\}_{i\in I}$ denote the Chevalley generators of $\mfg^\prime$, normalized so that $(x_i^+,x_i^-)=1$ and $h_i=[x_i^+,x_i^-]$, then the assignment

 determines a surjective Lie algebra morphism $\mfs\onto \mfg^\prime[t]$.
-This is an isomorphism when $\mfg$ is finite-dimensional, but in general this is not the case.
+This is an isomorphism when $\mfg$ is finite-dimensional, which can be proved using the arguments in Section 3 of \cite{MRY}, but in general this is not the case.
 We will consider the situation where $\mfg$ is of affine type in more detail in Section \ref{Sec:aff}.

 The next proposition illustrates that $Y_\hbar(\mfg)$ is a graded deformation of the enveloping algebra $U(\mfs)$. \begin{proposition} The assignment